willbackslash/FullStackEngineerChallenge/README.md

 * Create a new public repo in github
 * Complete the design and code as defined to the best of your abilities
 * Place notes in your code to help with clarity where appropriate.
 Make it readable enough to present to the Jüsto interview team
-* Complete your work in your own github repo and send the results to us and/or present them during your interview
+* Complete your work in your own github repo and send the results to us

 ## What are we looking for?
 What does this prove?
 * Assumptions you make given limited requirements